ksasso1028/Juicestore-Bot/README.md

 ### Prerequisites

 You will  need to have python 3+ installed.

-Install selenium via pip -- pip install selenium Install Twilio via pip -- pip install twilio
+Install selenium via pip -- pip install selenium

+Install Twilio via pip -- pip install twilio

 You will need to configure the account ID and token with your own Twilio credentials in the constructor of the Bot class

 ### Installing

-Ensure you have all required libraries+ credentials and keywords and launch! s
+Ensure you have all required libraries+ credentials and keywords and launch!
 ## Deployment

 Sit back and watch the bot display all products on the page and look for your product!
 No need to keep refreshing the site wasting your life